ArcaneNibble/cnoidal/format_notes.md

 | ...                           |
 | `time_delta[n]`               |

+This section maps between file positions and time values.

 `number_of_entries` is a 32-bit count of the number of delta entries that follow.

 `first_cycle` and `last_cycle` are either 32-bit or 64-bit depending on the section type.
 These store the minimum and maximum time values represented in this file.
 For 32-bit values, these are interpreted as unsigned.
 For 64-bit values, they are interpreted as signed, but it is not possible to place cursors in the GUI at negative times.